dschuurman/jtmap/README.md

 Python ver.
 3.x is required.
 To install dependencies, type the following in a terminal:

-sudo apt install libatlas-base-dev python3-cartopy pip3 install adif_io geopy matplotlib scipy
+`sudo apt install libatlas-base-dev python3-cartopy` `pip3 install adif_io geopy matplotlib scipy`

 ---
 ### For OSX

 Python ver.
 3.x is required.
-To install dependencies, type the following in a terminal:
+To install dependencies, type the following in a terminal (assuming you are using the brew package manager):

-pip3 install adif_io geopy matplotlib scipy
+`pip3 install adif_io geopy matplotlib scipy`
-brew install proj geos
+`brew install proj geos`
-pip3 install cartopy
+`pip3 install cartopy`
-pip3 install --upgrade certificates
+`pip3 install --upgrade certificates`

 ---
 ### For Windows